Yomguithereal/mnemonist/lru-cache.md

 For more information, you can check [this](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)) Wikipedia page.

+For a detailed explanation of how this cache is implemented, you can also read [this](https://yomguithereal.github.io/posts/lru-cache) blog post.

 This implementation has been designed to work with a javascript raw object.
 You can alternatively find an implementation relying on ES6's `Map` object [here]({{ site.baseurl }}/lru-map).
 Depending on the precise use case (string keys, integer keys etc.), one or the other might be faster depending on js engine magic.

 ```js